 DUBLIN, March 5, 2014 /PRNewswire/ --

-Research and Markets (http://www.researchandmarkets.com/research/hrpd6h/uk_express) has announced the addition of the "UK Express Parcels: Market insight report" report to their offering.
+Dublin - Research and Markets (http://www.researchandmarkets.com/research/6v8gbs/the_corporate) has announced the addition of the "The Corporate Reputation of Pharma from the Patient Perspective" report to their offering.

 Key Topics Covered: